lennartdeknikker/project-1-1920/README.md

 - [Tomas S](https://github.com/TomasS666)

 ## Acknowledgements
-Thanks To Youri for guidance, mediation and tips.
+Thanks To Youri for managing our teams.